Elastic (NYSE:ESTC) Releases Q3 2022 Earnings Guidance

-A number of brokerages have commented on ESTC.
-Rosenblatt Securities lifted their target price on shares of Elastic from $180.00 to $185.00 and gave the stock a buy rating in a research note on Thursday, August 26th.
-Monness Crespi & Hardt lifted their price target on shares of Elastic from $212.00 to $230.00 and gave the company a buy rating in a research report on Thursday, August 26th.
-Sumitomo Mitsui Financial Group cut shares of Elastic from an outperform rating to a neutral rating in a research report on Friday, November 19th.
-Barclays lifted their price target on shares of Elastic from $185.00 to $200.00 and gave the company an overweight rating in a research report on Friday, September 17th.
-They noted that the move was a valuation call.
-Finally, Oppenheimer lifted their price target on shares of Elastic from $170.00 to $185.00 and gave the company an outperform rating in a research report on Thursday, August 26th.
-Three research analysts have rated the stock with a hold rating and fourteen have given a buy rating to the company.
-According to data from MarketBeat.com, the company presently has a consensus rating of Buy and an average target price of $182.37.
+A number of equities research analysts have weighed in on the company.
+Bank of America lifted their target price on Elastic from $184.00 to $185.00 and gave the company a buy rating in a research report on Thursday, December 2nd.
+Monness Crespi & Hardt lifted their price target on Elastic from $212.00 to $230.00 and gave the company a buy rating in a report on Thursday, August 26th.
+Zacks Investment Research upgraded Elastic from a sell rating to a hold rating in a report on Monday, October 25th.
+JPMorgan Chase & Co. upgraded Elastic from a neutral rating to an overweight rating and set a $156.00 price target on the stock in a report on Wednesday.
+Finally, Robert W. Baird lifted their price target on Elastic from $150.00 to $170.00 and gave the company a neutral rating in a report on Thursday, December 2nd.
+Four equities research analysts have rated the stock with a hold rating and fifteen have issued a buy rating to the company.
+According to MarketBeat.com, the stock currently has a consensus rating of Buy and an average target price of $182.43.

 Elastic Company Profile